LucasNseyep/checkout-counter/README.md

 ```

 ## Assumptions and Decisions
-- There is a finite number of ([core](https://www.indeed.com/career-advice/career-development/discounts-types)) discount and deal types.
-We can therefore write code for each type i.e. "n for 1" discounts ("n=1"), value discounts ("1=1"), etc.
+- There are a finite number of ([core](https://www.indeed.com/career-advice/career-development/discounts-types)) discount and deal types.
+We can therefore write code for each type i.e. "n for m" discounts ("n=m"), value discounts ("1=1"), etc.
-- The json was has the products and their discounts seperated into two sections because it will make the introduction of new deals like bundles easier to integrate.
+- The json has the products and their discounts seperated into two sections.
+This makes reading the json easier and will make the introduction of new deals (e.g., bundles, ...) simpler.
-- It was decided not to test specific discounts within the json because they are very likely to change over time
+- The examples given in the challenge description were not added as tests because products and discounts are very likely to change — "Our team will add, remove, and change products and discounts, [...]".

-## Possible Improvements / What would I do if I had more time?
+## Possible Improvements
-- The "n for 1" discount could be furthere generalised to "n for m"
+- Create unit tests to check if each product has an associated price (could require a `test.json`)
+- Create unit tests for each type of discount (could require a `test.json`)